 16Naomi took the child and held it to her bosom.
 She became its foster mother, 17and the women neighbors gave him a name, saying, “A son is born to Naomi!”
 They named him Obed; he was the father of Jesse, father of David.

-18This is the line of Perez: Perez begot Hezron, 19Hezron begot Ram, Ram begot Ammi-nadab, 20Amminadab begot Nahshon, Nahshon begot Salmon,f 21Salmon begot Boaz, Boaz begot Obed, 22Obed begot Jesse, and Jesse begot David.
+18This is the line of Perez: Perez begot Hezron, 19Hezron begot Ram, Ram begot Amminadab, 20Amminadab begot Nahshon, Nahshon begot Salmon,f 21Salmon begot Boaz, Boaz begot Obed, 22Obed begot Jesse, and Jesse begot David.

 Lamentations